lyellread/cs427-final-project/proposal/colleyc_detjensr_readly_cs427_proposal.md

 # Provable Security

 As implied, this file encryption tool uses cryptography to encrypt a file.
-A file encryptor would not be worth anything if the encryption could be reversed without the key/secret, so this tool needs to use provably secure encryption (correctly) in order for the encrypted file to not reveal anything about the original file.
+An encryption tool would not be worth anything if the encryption could be reversed without the key/secret, so this tool needs to use provably secure encryption (correctly) in order for the encrypted file to not reveal anything about the original file.

 The key generation will use a PRG with the system's random device to generate a key of a specified length, and will use a PRF-based cipher off of the user's password to decrypt the key to encrypt the file.